AndrewJBateman/angular-material-portfolio/README.md

 * **Navbar:** Working top/side navbars with page routing.

-* **Home:** Complete real content.
+* **Home:** 1.
+Complete real content.
 Http service added to display my number of repos, linked to github API.
 Option: Add more detailed github later but will need api key.
-Nagular Material Expansion Panels used to display data on areas studied/worked, using data-binding from an array of areas based on a Area model.
+Angular Material cards used to display data on areas studied/worked, using data-binding from an array of areas based on a Area model.

-* **Blog:** Complete real content.
+* **Blog:** 2.
+Complete first 4 of real content: Angular, .
 Firebase auth service added so I can login to edit posts.
 Blogs will be stored in Firebase DB and displayed on the Blog Posts page.

-* **Projects:** Complete real content. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Projects:** 3.
+Complete real content or add coming soon link. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.

-* **Skills:** Complete real content. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Skills:** 4.
+Complete real content. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.

-* **Contact:** Material card with links to email, github and linkedin.
+* **Contact:** Working OK.
+Material card with link to email.
 Replace with a proper contact form.

-* **CV Download:** Complete content for 1-page CV.
+* **CV Download:** 5.
+Complete content for 1-page CV.

 ## Screenshots